Skip to content

 Educate Yourself but Depend on Your Lawyer

-It is wise to learn as much as one can about the crime, the associated penalties, the legal ramifications, all possible defenses and other pertinent details.
-However, ultimately relying on one’s attorney for guidance is paramount to success.
+It is wise to learn as much as possible about the crime, the associated penalties, the legal ramifications, all possible defenses, and other pertinent details.
+However, ultimately, relying on one’s attorney for guidance is paramount to success.

 The Best Strategy If Charged for State Jail Felony in Texas

-As mentioned above, no matter what type of defense you decide to make, hiring and putting your trust in the knowledge and experience of a skilled attorney will always be your best strategy.
+As mentioned above, no matter what type of defense you decide to pursue, hiring and trusting in the knowledge and experience of a skilled attorney will always be your best strategy.

 All felony convictions are worth taking seriously.
-The consequences of which can greatly impact your finances, your family life, your career, your reputation and the course of your future.
+The consequences of this can greatly impact your finances, your family life, your career, your reputation, and the course of your future.
 Find the best lawyer you can and work with them to protect your interests.

 Ben Michael